Are you ready for the changing landscape of energy?

 Q: How do existing corporates best respond to an increasingly complex technology landscape?

-During our 12-week Sustainability Launchpad, our 5 teams are looking at new emerging markets, new niche customer segments and Jobs-To-Be-Done (JTBD).
+During our 12-week Sustainability Launchpad, our five teams are looking at new emerging markets, new niche customer segments and Jobs-To-Be-Done (JTBD).
 Areas such as the emergence of cloud based storage, machine learning algorithms and blockchain offer exciting opportunities and potential areas of growth for both new and existing businesses in the energy sector.

 As one of the pioneers of the applications of electricity, Nikola Tesla once said: